The Single Man’s Guide To Valentine’s Day

 Attend An Evening Yoga Class

-Surrounding yourself with minimally clad women posed in revealing configurations will distract your brain from its Valentine’s Day melancholy.
+Yoga will your distract your brain from its Valentine’s Day melancholy.

-Plus, the practice of yoga has been shown to improve mood and reduce anxiety, according to research from Harvard and Boston University.
+Plus, the practice has been shown to improve mood and reduce anxiety, according to research from Harvard and Boston University.
 Win-win.

 Make A Date With The Great Outdoors